TikTok owner ByteDance in fundraising talks that will value it at $180 bln -sources

 ByteDance has been exploring both scenarios, Reuters reported last month and in July.

-ByteDance, Sequoia Capital and General Atlantic did not immediately respond to requests for comment.
+General Atlantic declined to comment.
+ByteDance and Sequoia Capital did not immediately respond to requests for comment.

 Washington has put heavy pressure on the company to sell the U.S. operations of its highly popular TikTok short video app.
 The White House contends that TikTok poses national security concerns as personal data collected on 100 million Americans who use the app could be obtained by China's government.